Riverrun (Underworld project): Background

-More than 200 tracks of newly recorded material proved hard to contain, so Hyde and Smith asked for the opinions of DJ and production friends including Pete Heller, James Holden, Darren Price, the Junior Boy's Own head Steven Hall, and Sven Väth.
-Some of the tracks were chosen for soundtracks, 2006's Breaking and Entering and 2008's Sunshine, as well as the band's next full-length 2007 album Oblivion with Bells.
-Others ultimately became part of the Riverrun Project.
-Hyde and Smith decided to manage the series online, with the help of John Warwicker (the former member of Underworld's precursor band Freur) and the band's own graphic-arts company Tomato.
+More than 200 tracks of newly recorded material proved hard to curate, so Hyde and Smith asked for the opinions of DJ and production friends including Pete Heller, James Holden, Darren Price, the Junior Boy's Own head Steven Hall, and Sven Väth before assembling each release.
+Some of the tracks were recorded and adapted for soundtracks, 2006's Breaking and Entering and 2008's Sunshine, as well as the band's next full-length 2007 album Oblivion with Bells; each of these records were treated as extensions of the Riverrun project itself.
+John Warwicker (a former member of Underworld's precursor band Freur) and the band's own graphic-arts company Tomato helped manage the series.

-Concurrent with the Riverrun releases, the band began a series of web radio shows broadcast through Apple Quicktime between 2004 and 2008, which they described as "part of the 'Riverrun' series".
-During these webcasts, Underworld answered questions from a live chat, and broadcast live performances and new unreleased music alongside other selections from their favorite artists.
+Concurrent with the downloads, the band began a series of web radio shows broadcast through Apple Quicktime between 2004 and 2008, which they also described as "part of the 'Riverrun' series".
+During these webcasts, Underworld answered questions from a live chat, and broadcast live performances and unreleased music alongside other selections from their favorite artists.

-Speaking in 2007, Hyde described their "multi-stranded" method of releasing music online as "more natural than always having to work the traditional way, which can be very cumbersome, and very constraining when you always have to put music out as a physical and scheduled product."
+Speaking in 2007, Hyde described their "multi-stranded" method of releasing music online as "more natural than always having to work the traditional way, which can be very cumbersome, and very constraining when you always have to put music out as a physical and scheduled product," and compared it to selling newly pressed 12" singles out of the trunk of their car, which the band did in the early 90s.
 However, in 2019, Hyde admitted that "most of it felt unfinished.
 It came out before it’d reached a place that certainly [Rick Smith] was happy with.
 [The songs on Riverrun] were rough sketches of ideas that were assembled in a way that was attractive, but they were still rough.
 They still had a journey to go on."